You might have heard that HDMI cables can lose picture quality at certain lengths.

 I found myself wondering what is the maximum distance I can run an HDMI cable without running into any issues.
 In the next section, we’re going to breakdown what is the ideal length for these accessories, what resolution you can expect, and how to boost HDMI signals.

-Generally, when it comes to cables, the shorter, the better.
-This is to prevent signal degradation while also reducing clutter to help with cable management.
+Generally, when it comes to HDMI cables, the shorter, the better.
+This is to prevent signal degradation which tends to occur around the 50-ft mark.

 How Can I Tell If There Are Any Issues?